 The Confidence Code: The Science and Art of Self-Assurance – What Women Should Know by Katty Kay and Claire Shipman.

-How we can all choose to become more confident simply by taking action and courting risk, and how those actions change our physical wiring.
+How we can all choose to become more confident simply by taking action and courting risk.
+And how those actions change our physical wiring.

 Employment attorney Andrea Paris who’s also an avid reader, recommends it “because it gives insights that will help women entrepreneurs break the psychological barriers that hold us back.